S-e-r-a-p-h-i-n-e/NeKoRoSHELL-DLux-Shell/README.md

 Powered by Hyprland and Quickshell, **NeKoRoSHELL DLux** strives to achieve what its predecessor could not; all while maintaining core philosophies and robustness.

-**This repo only contain the files for `.config/quickshell/`.
+**This repo only contains the files for `.config/quickshell/`.
 If you want the actual dotfiles, [check them out here](https://github.io/NeKoRoSYS/NeKoRoSHELL-DLux-Shell)**

 <br>